It might lack the overall cachet of Netflix and Amazon Prime, but Now TV is a streaming service worth shouting about.

 There's a lot of stuff to sift through on Now TV Entertainment but as always, we're here to help.
 How?
 By picking out the series and shows we think you should watch, that's how.

-If a comedy drama about the struggles of an aspiring rap star and his manager sounds too similar to something like Entourage, don’t worry: Atlanta is a decidedly different, far more interesting kettle of fish.
+If a comedy drama about the struggles of an aspiring rap star and his manager sounds too similar to something like Entourage, don’t worry: Atlanta is a decidedly different and far more interesting kettle of fish.

-Produced by and starring Donald Glover, it’s a disarming, slick, offbeat, observant and endlessly charming sitcom about, to paraphrase Glover, “what it’s like to be black in America”.
+Produced by and starring Donald Glover, it’s a disarming, slick, offbeat, observant and endlessly charming comedy series about, to paraphrase Glover, “what it’s like to be black in America”.
 Funny as Atlanta is, it shies away from very little in this quest for veracity.
-Still, it would be a crime to reveal too much about this wonderful show – best you just watch it for yourself.
+But it would be a crime to reveal too much about this weird and wonderful show – best just watch it and find out for yourself.

 Based on the semi-autobiographical novels of Edward St Aubyn, this Sky- and Showtime-produced drama series stars Benedict Cumberbatch as the titular Patrick, an aristocratic heroin addict trying in vain to outrun the damage done in childhood by his monstrous upper-class father and weak, emotionally absent American mother.

 With each of the five episodes based on a single novel in the St Aubyn’s series, each feels like a self-contained story – but together they represent as vivid, complex and compelling a portrayal of addiction, hopelessness, cruelty and redemption as you’ll find on television.

 This slow burn of a series charts the growing mutual attraction between two married people and the passionate, destructive affair that unfolds.
 As with any affair, people end up hurt – but in this case it’s worse: somebody ends up dead.